Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: CBS as a Protocol

 As mentioned in Sec \ref{sec:alg-homo-mamp}, although CBS has predominantly used A* single-agent planners, the general idea of iteratively planning and resolving collisions by searching over a Constraint Tree can be applied to other single-agent planners \cite{moldagalieva2024dbcbs,sim2024safe_interval_rrt,tajbakhsh2024cbmpc,shaoul2025mmd}.
 However, those publications with CBS focus on developing the single-agent planner.

 We come from the AH-MAMP perspective where we do not focus on single-agent solvers but instead want a mechanism to coordinate an algorithmically diverse set of agents.
 Our insight is that CBS can be used as a protocol across multiple different solvers at once.
-In particular, CBS solely requires each agent to have the ability to plan a path that satisfies the CT node's constraints.
+CBS solely requires each agent to have the ability to plan a path that satisfies the CT node's constraints.
 Thus, each agent could run their own individual solver with their own kinematic constraints.
 Since different agents could have different cost functions (other than path length), each solver should also return the solution cost, which can be included in the CT node.

 An important caveat is that given a set of agent plans, CBS must detect collisions between agents.
-Thus, we require the single-agent planner to not just return a path but also the space-time volume occupied by the agents path.
+Thus, we require the single-agent planner to not just return a path but also the space-time volume occupied by it.
 Note that compact representations for this are possible (e.g., if the robot's footprint is static, giving the footprint along with the space-time path defines the occupied space-time volume).

-CBS as a protocol retains the exact same CBS structure with the main change of generalizing the single-agent planner.
+CBS as a protocol is exactly the same as CBS except for the change of perspective of the single-agent planner.
 In particular, instead of the planner being predefined, we view the plan call as an API call that can be written independently.

 \textbf{Single-Agent Solver \texttt{plan()} API:} \begin{itemize} \item Input: List of constraints \item Output: 1) Path that satisfies the constraints, 2) Space-time volume occupied by the path (likely through a compact representation), 3) Solution cost \\ Or None if no such path found \end{itemize}